Austronesian–Ongan languages: Sound correspondences

 Proto-Ongan and Proto-AN share a typologically odd restriction against root-initial *m-.

 Vowel-initial words in Proto-Ongan correspond to *q in Proto-AN; because the Austronesian forms often include doublets, Blevins believes this is due to epenthesis in Proto-AN.

 Final **ay has become *e in Proto-Ongan. *e also derives from **a before palatals, word-finally, and when unstressed.

 Proto-Ongan *o typically derives from **u in a checked syllable, or from assimilation as in **wa.

 Proto-Ongan *ə is thought to have been an allophone of *e, found before coda nasals except after palatals.

 Grammatical correspondences

-Most derivational morphology and grammatical words are so short that the several resemblances between Proto-Ongan and Proto-AN may be chance.
+Most derivational morphology and grammatical words are so short that the several resemblances between Proto-Ongan and Proto-Austronesian may be chance.
 However, Ongan morphology does appear to explain an odd situation in Austronesian.

 Proto-Austronesian has a limited set of reconstructed vowel-initial roots, all of which are kin terms, body parts, or other readily possessed nouns.
 Ongan languages have inalienable possession, and inalienably possessed nouns are all vowel initial.
 Elsewhere, vowel-initial roots in Proto-Ongan correspond to initial *q- in Proto-Austronesian.
 The complete list of vowel-initial Proto-AN roots reconstructed by Blust is as follows: